Skip to main content

 Tea Leaf Salad

-Unique pickled tea leaf salad with nuts, seeds, and crunchy beans.
-Myanmar's most distinctive dish.
+Pickled tea leaf salad with nuts, seeds, and crunchy beans.
+Nothing else in Myanmar cooking is quite like it.

 Allergens: